Leadership Skills for MedTech Founders and CEOs

 Hyper-vigilant, Avoider, Victim, and Hyper-Rational each present their own traps.

-Audience members candidly recognized themselves in several of these patterns—avoidance of tough conversations, restless multitasking, people-pleasing, perfectionism, and more.
+Audience members candidly recognized themselves in several of these patterns—avoiding tough conversations, restless multitasking, people-pleasing, perfectionism, and more.

 Empathize: Self-compassion and empathy for others